jerrybuhisan101/oeemployment/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 = Where can I set the CSS of the list? =

-To keep the plugin lightweight: no. Please set the CSS via a Custom CSS plugin or in the CSS file of your theme instead.
+To keep the plugin lightweight: no. Please set the CSS in the Customizer at "Additional CSS".

 = Can the plugin take the first image of a post as thumbnail image? =

 Yes.
 It works with images previously uploaded into the media library.
 You can select to prefer the first image to the featured image or to use the first image only.

+= How to keep HTML tags in the excerpts? =

+Use the "Excerpt" box below the editor on a post edit page in the backend.
+The plugin uses those user-defined excerpts unchanged "as is".

+If there is no text in the "Excerpt" box the plugin tries to build an excerpt via the post content.
+Since there is the "maximum length of the excerpt" option shortening the HTML content would lead to severe layout errors.
+So before shortening all HTML tags and shortcodes are removed.

 = Where is the *.pot file for translating the plugin in any language? =